mhmcc/dunnart-neural-activity/README.md

 ## Data availability
 The data for this project are available for download at:

+## References
+Please see the companion paper linked above for details of the methods and packages used in this code.

 ## Questions
 Please email michael.mccullough@anu.edu.au if you have questions about the code.